Swiss Netball: Juniors

-Swiss Netball is dedicated to developing netball both in public schools in Switzerland through the Prête-pour-net initiative.
+Swiss Netball is dedicated to developing netball both in public and international schools in Switzerland.
 Swiss Netball supports the development of competitions in schools and clubs as well as supporting the start up process for new clubs.

+An annual junior tournament ("The JCT") is open to all Junior Clubs who are affiliated to Swiss Netball.
+The tournament is held in November, the tournament is played in age groups U11, U13, U15 & U17.

 Seniors

 The Swiss Netball Nationalkader/Cadre national was established in 2012.
 A squad of 15 represented Switzerland at Netball Europe World Ranking Tournament in Gibraltar, May 2012.
 Switzerland achieved World Ranking at the tournament alongside Republic of Ireland, Israel, Malta and Gibraltar.
 In May 2013 the team represented Switzerland at the Netball Europe Open Championships in Aberdeen.
 Switzerland won the Silver Medal in the Development Section of the Championships and Player of the Tournament.

-Annual Tournament
+Annual Peppermill Tournament

-The first annual Netball Switzerland tournament took place in May at International School of Lausanne (ISL).
+The first annual Swiss Netball tournament took place in May at International School of Lausanne (ISL).
 It has grown from four local teams in 2008 to two tournaments, one in May for Junior's and one later in the year called " The Peppermill Challenge" for Seniors.